Using Ask a Librarian

 - Deliberately wasting librarian effort or time in a way that denies service to other legitimate users of the service.

-Please note that during your session the librarian may send you web pages and electronic documents from a variety of sources.
+Please note the librarian may send you web pages and electronic documents from a variety of sources.
 These may include sources found in proprietary databases.
 All current database licenses apply.
 Please notice that material may be protected by copyright law (Title 17, U.S. Code) and the Digital Millennium Copyright Act (1998).
 FFurther reproduction may not be authorized.
 Responsibility for any possible copyright infringement lies solely with the user.